travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 > There is no timeout for a build; a build will run as long as all the jobs do as long as each job does not timeout.

+## Limiting Concurrent Builds

+The maximum number of concurrent builds depends on the total system load, but one situation in which you might want to set a particular limit is:

+* if your build depends on an external resource and might run into a race condition with concurrent builds.

+You can set the number of builds in the settings pane for each repository, or using the command line client:

+	$ travis settings maximum_number_of_builds --set 1

 ## Building Specific Branches

 Travis CI uses the `.travis.yml` file from the branch specified by the git commit that triggers the build.
 You can tell Travis to build multiple branches using blacklists or whitelists.